half-evil/ripper/README.md

 # I'm not the official maintainer of the VG-Ripper...
-...only a fan of this small piece of software :-)
+...only a fan of this small piece of software :smiley:

 ## My contributions so far
 - new Image Hosts